Broom Handle Exercises for Strength and Fitness

 “I can’t rotate the waist enough, so I will use the shoulders to help…then get reinforcements from the neck!”

-Over time, and the correct use of focus (including realising which muscles you are trying to develop), you WILL improve, but there is a way to get into the correct habit quickly – using a broom handle.
+Over time, and with the correct use of focus (including realising which muscles you are trying to develop), you WILL improve, but there is a way to get into the correct habit quickly – using a broom handle.

 The broom handle exercises in this book help keep things even and straight (like a machine), but also require balance and coordination (like free-weights).